-In most cases, a well drafted Letter Before Action instigates communication between the parties and where possible, an amicable resolution should be achieved.
-It is in neither parties commercial interests to unnecessarily embark upon protracted and costly trade mark infringement proceedings, when the matter can be resolved.
+In most cases, a well drafted Letter Before Action instigates a communication between the parties, and, where possible, an amicable resolution should be achieved.
+It is in neither parties’ commercial interests to unnecessarily embark upon protracted and costly Trade Mark infringement proceedings, where the matter can be pragmatically resolved.
 For example, a licence arrangement could be instigated, or, if applicable, a coexistence agreement.

-Prior to selecting a new trade mark, it is important to conduct trade mark searches to explore whether your proposed trade mark might infringe existing third party rights.
+Prior to selecting a new Trade Mark, it is important to conduct Trade Mark searches, to explore whether your proposed Trade Mark might infringe existing third party rights.
 Trade Mark searches can be undertaken for identical and/or similar Trade Marks, in jurisdictions around the world.
 The Trade Mark Attorneys at Albright IP are experienced in conducting Trade Mark searches, and can advise you on an individual basis.

 In addition to searches for registered Trade Marks, unregistered use of identical or similar Trade Marks should also be investigated.
 If a Trade Mark is used on a fairly extensive scale, this can give rise to rights under the common law tort of Passing Off.